bamaas/dev-setup/README.md

 12. Set keybindings.
 Open Windows terminal settings.json: `Arrow button -> settings -> gear icon bottom left`.
 Overwrite the 'actions' object with the 'actions' object from [keybindings.json](terminal/keybindings.json).

 13. Set background image.

+## TODO

+* Install oc in another user directory and add to path

+* Install mise in another user directory and add to path

+* Fix issue where aliasses and mise can't be found in Linux because it's written to bashrc instead of zshrc